The ADCO Story

 Products recently released include: Mega Scraper, an industrial-strength floor scrapper that removes all types of residue; Mega Dust Pan created for quick and easy clean-up of large spills; Dust Vac, a safe new approach to cleaning electronic equipment that eliminates dangerous canned air; the new patented Easy-Cut 4000 and Easy Cut 4500, the ultimate solution for all box cutter needs!

 These products represent another phase in the life-long journey for Ray Davis to develop the safest and most effective products for retailers to do their jobs!

 LIFELONG JOURNEY FOR 'SMARTER PRODUCTS, BETTER LIFE'

 Every ADCO product that rolls out of production and into the workplace benefits the user in some way: through ease-of-use, safety, cost or waste reduction.
 Proudly partnering with a customer base of over 4,000 businesses across the country and the globe, ADCO Industries continues to expand its product offering.

 Always in forward motion, ADCO looks to the future with a robust research program to bring improvement to existing product line, while searching for the next generation product to exceed customer needs.

 As ADCO Industries enters into its fourth decade, the opportunities are greater today than ever before.
 A company whose goals are rooted in solving problems is perfectly positioned in an ever-shrinking world connected through technology and supply chains to make ADCO’s next great product solution quickly available and accessible worldwide.

-As Ray Davis puts it, “The key to our success is our willingness to listen to our customers — and recognizing there will always be problems to solve, and new solutions to discover that weren’t there before!”
+As Ray puts it, “The key to our success is our willingness to listen to our customers — and recognizing there will always be problems to solve, and new solutions to discover that weren’t there before!”
 It’s the ADCO eternal quest for… Smarter products.
 Better life.